Testlio/lambda-tools/README.md

 ### Source Maps

 During deployment source maps for the transpiled/bundled code are generated and uploaded along with all other assets to S3.
-These will have the same name as the ZIP of the bundled code, followed by a `.map` suffix.
+These will have the same name as the ZIP of the bundled code, but with a `.js.map` extension.
 In addition, the local staging directory will also include a source map for the non-transpiled version of the code (along with the original non-transpiled bundle code).

 ### Single Lambda